BA (Hons) History (London)

 Described as "exceptional" by editorial comment in the Legal 500 2013, Bojana's practice is primarily in immigration, asylum and human rights matters.

-Bojana is an experienced trainer, including international judicial training in human rights instruments (ECHR and ICCPR) as well as ILPA.
+Bojana is an experienced trainer, including international judicial training in human rights instruments (ECHR and ICCPR) and trains for ILPA.

 Bojana has acted as a legal analyst in international election observation missions for OSCE ODIHR.
 Prior to coming to the English Bar Bojana was a current affairs journalist in former Yugoslavia.

-Ahmed (Amos; Zambrano; reg 15A(3)(c) 2006 EEA Regs) UKUT 00089 (IAC) In a reported determination of a claim for permanent residence of a former spouse, victim of domestic violence of a Union citizen, UT dismissed the Appellant’s appeal ruling that the spouse of an EEA national/Union citizen does not acquire a retained right of residence upon divorce unless the EEA national was in the United Kingdom and exercising Treaty rights at the date of the lawful termination of the marriage following Amos EWCA Civ 552.
-On the other hand the UT allowed the appeal on different grounds having found that (a) the principles established by the Court of Justice in Case C- 34-/09 Zambrano have potential application even where the EEA national/Union citizen child of a third- country national is not a national of the host Member State finding for the Appellant on that issue; and (b) notwithstanding inability to satisfy new regulation 15A(3)(c) of the Immigration (European Economic Area) Regulations 2006, the parent of a child of an EEA national who has been employed in the UK when the child was also residing here can have a derived right of residence under Article 12 of Regulation 1612/68 (now Article 10 of Regulation No 492/2011) even though the EEA national parent is no longer a worker in the UK at the time the child commences education: see Case C-480/08 Teixiera.
+Ahmed (Amos; Zambrano; reg 15A(3)(c) 2006 EEA Regs) UKUT 00089 (IAC) UT established that Case C- 34-/09 Zambrano have potential application even where the EEA national/Union citizen child of a third- country national is not a national of the host Member State and that the parent of a child of an EEA national who has been employed in the UK when the child was also residing here can have a derived right of residence under Article 12 of Regulation 1612/68 (now Article 10 of Regulation No 492/2011) even though the EEA national parent is no longer a worker in the UK at the time the child commences education.